AdamGonda/adamgonda.com/_posts/2022-06-29-Best-code-never-written.md

 ---

-All fired up, excited, interesting ideas flood your mind, you break open your laptop and start typing, but by then you already made the <b>no.1</b> mistake.
+All fired up, excited, interesting ideas flood your mind, you break open your laptop and start typing, but by then you already made a <b>crucial mistake</b>.
 Do you wanna know why?

 {% include post-content-list.html titles=page.titles %}